Brittany-Reid/node_code_query/README.md

 | Copy current input | <kbd>ctrl</kbd> + <kbd>s</kbd> |

 Because of different terminal configurations, many of these keybindings can be modified in the config.json file generated on first run.

-For MacOs, delete the files `config.Js` and `config.json`, rename the file config-macos.Js to config.Js and go ahead with your projects.

 <!--